Air Traffic Controller (series)

 Air Traffic Controller (ぼくは航空管制官, Boku wa Kōkū Kanseikan) is a simulation computer game series, developed by TechnoBrain, that simulates the operation of an airport.
 The games simulate the job of an air traffic controller.
 The player's mission is to direct planes onto the correct ILS, land them on the runway, taxi them to the correct gate, and to direct takeoffs.

 Air Traffic Controller was released in Japan in September 1998.
 Its sequel Air Traffic Controller 2 was released in 2001.
 Air Traffic Controller 3 was released in 2008.
 Air Traffic Controller 4 was released in 2015.

-Initially released as a computer game, there have also been five PlayStation Portable versions, a Game Boy Advance, a Nintendo DS version, nine Nintendo 3DS versions and five different mobile ports for both Android and iOS.
+Initially released as a computer game, there have also been five PlayStation Portable versions, a Game Boy Advance version, a Nintendo DS version, nine Nintendo 3DS versions and five different mobile ports for both Android and iOS.

 Air Traffic Controller

 The game features six airports.
 Players direct the air traffic for arrival and departures.
 There is only one channel of communication.